 Shadow report on the limitations of the G20 Debt Service Suspension Initiative: Draining out the Titanic with a bucket?

-- It is partial and does not apply to multilateral and private creditors.
-Without the G20 compelling all creditors to offer debt relief, money freed up under the DSSI may effectively be used to repay other debts and not to fund the response to the Covid-19 crisis.
+If the G20 do not compel all creditors to offer substantial debt relief today, money freed up under the DSSI may effectively be used to repay private and multilateral debts and not to fund the response to the Covid-19 crisis.

-- It is merely postponing repayment pressures instead of cancelling debts.
-DSSI-eligible countries are already scheduled to repay USD 115 billion of debt in 2022-2024, just when their suspended 2020 payments come due.
+- DSSI-eligible countries are already scheduled to repay USD 115 billion of debt in 2022-2024, just when their suspended 2020 payments are due.

-It also calls on the G20 governments and IFIs, meeting virtually this weekend at the G20 Finance Minister’s meeting, to agree on a number of immediate measures to answer the very urgent needs of the countries most affected by the pandemic and the unfurling debt crisis.
+The report calls on G20 governments and IFIs to agree on a number of immediate measures to answer the very urgent needs of the countries most affected by the pandemic and the unfurling debt crisis.
 This includes scaling up the current DSSI to permanent debt payment cancellation for up four years and to all Global South countries in need, as well as securing the participation of all creditors, including the World Bank, other multilateral development banks and private creditors.